Find Affordable College Courses

 Read full report on Medical Science at Rutgers University - New Brunswick

-With a ranking of #6, George Washington University did quite well on this year’s best value schools for medical science students.
+George Washington University ranked #6 on this year’s Best Value Medical Science Schools in the Middle Atlantic Region list.
 GWU is a very large private not-for-profit school located in the city of Washington.

-As a testament to the quality of education it offers, GWU also is in the top 20% of our Best Medical Science Schools in the Middle Atlantic Region ranking.
+GWU excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Medical Science Schools in the Middle Atlantic Region list.

 Read More…